-The authorisation process is regulated by Act 35/2010 on the legal regime for authorising the creation of new operating entities within the Andorran financial system ("Llei 35/2010, del 3 de juny, de règim d'autorització per a la creació de noves entitats operatives del sistema financer andorrà").
+The authorisation process is regulated by Act 35/2010 on the legal regime for authorising the creation of new operating entities within the Andorran financial system ("Llei 35/2010, del 3 de juny, de règim d'autorització per a la creació de noves entitats operatives del sistema financer andorrà") as amended by the Prudential Supervision and Capital Requirements Act.

 This piece of legislation determines a common procedure for creating new Andorran operating entities.
-Overall, such procedure encompasses: building up a deposit in favour of the INAF as proof of his adequate solvency and the seriousness of the application; and submitting an application accompanied by certain documentation to obtain such authorisation.
-Once this documentation is submitted, the INAF will grant the definitive authorisation, which shall be published in the Official Gazette of the Principality of Andorra ("Butlleti Oficial del Principat d'Andorra").
+Overall, such procedure encompasses: (a) building up a deposit in favour of the AFA as proof of his adequate solvency and the seriousness of the application; and (b) submitting an application accompanied by certain documentation to obtain such authorisation.
+Once this documentation is submitted, the AFA will grant the definitive authorisation, which shall be published in the Official Gazette of the Principality of Andorra ("Butlleti Oficial del Principat d'Andorra").
 After such authorisation, the specific entity has a maximum period of 12 months to initiate the activities stated in its social objectives.